Brain and Nervous System Health

-We've all had “gut feelings”, or perhaps lost your appetite around a particularly intense emotional upset.
-This brain-to-gut connections is familiar to most of us.
+We’ve all had “gut feelings”, or perhaps lost your appetite around a particularly intense emotional upset.
+This brain-to-gut connection is familiar to most of us.
+Learn more about how your gut affects your brain health.

 The opposite direction, from the gut to the brain, is the interesting subject of this information and much recent research as well.
 The gut houses the enteric nervous system, a part of the peripheral nervous system that is made up of 100 million neurons connecting the gut to the brain.